artembark/city_info_guide/README.md

 - get nearest settlement to current location (geocoder)

 ## Suggests API
+In order to simplify entering from and to position for schedule this app uses suggestions API.
+Settlements name appear as you type letters, suggesting you convenient names.
-Schedule api needs to have city codes in request.
-Suggestions api is used for converting human readable city names to codes.
+Schedule api also needs to have city codes in request.
+Suggests api is used for converting human readable city names to codes.

 ## Packages used